 This course will look at comparison between different national literary traditions of those countries bordering the Atlantic Ocean.
 The Anglo-American relationship will be primarily studied, while attention to Continental Europe, South America, Africa and the Caribbean will be available to the student in research projects.
 Prerequisites: ENG 101, 201 and 210.
+Concurrent enrollment in ENG 210 is acceptable.
 (3 credits)